 Spider farming seems like the logical way to get spider silk, but spiders are territorial and kill each other when kept too close together.
-This created a need to find more cost-effective ways to create the super tough silk.
-In additions to goats, Justin’s lab also works with transgenic E. coli and silk worms.
+This created a need to find more cost-effective ways to create super-tough silk.
+In addition to goats, Justin’s lab also works with transgenic E. coli and silkworms.
 With E. coli, the lab goes through an intensive process to grow the bacteria and extract the silk.
-Silkworms produce a silk most like that of an actual spider.
+Silkworms produce silk most like that of an actual spider.
 Goats, however, produce the raw material much greater volume.
 Each goat produces about eight liters of milk a day.
 With an average of two grams of spider silk protein per liter, that means each goat averages 16 grams of the valuable protein per day.
 Besides, who wouldn’t rather work with goats than bacteria or worms?

 Silk to Product